 Why you need bibliography management?

-This help you set up a personal library of all the references and enable you to look them up more easily.
+This helps you set up a personal library of all the references and enable you to look them up more easily.
 You can also annotate the item to make it easier to recall what the paper is about.

 EndNote is able to generate citations and save your time editing the citation style manually.

-Even when you don’t have the paper by your hand, you can access your bibliography on EndNote online as long as you have internet connection.
+Even when you don’t have the paper by your hand, you can access your bibliography on EndNote online as long as you have an internet connection.

 What is EndNote?